lucasgiovanny/laravel-erede/README.md

 # eRede API for Laravel

+> THIS PROJECT IS NO LONGER BEING MAINTAINED

 This package makes it easy to use [eRede PHP SDK](https://github.com/DevelopersRede/erede-php) with Laravel framework.

 ## Contents